wjbetech/Atomology/implementation.md

 6. Visual QA: verify all theme-dependent elements (Navbar badges, buttons, modal borders, text contrast) across themes; add a small visual test matrix in README or CI notes.

 - Acceptance criteria:

   - Theme selection persists across reloads and is controllable from the UI.
   - `data-theme` attribute always matches the visible theme and updates when `system` preference changes.
   - Contrast and accessibility checks pass for each theme (manual/automated checklist).

+- DONE: `setTheme` persistence and safer startup checks implemented — startup code removes stale/invalid stored session data (e.g., hangmanPool), and theme selection is wired to the store.
+JSON-LD is injected at runtime from `src/main.jsx` to avoid accidental rendering.

 ## Localization & Internationalization